googleapis/google-cloud-cpp/google/cloud/videointelligence/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Video Intelligence API][cloud-service-docs], a service to detect objects, explicit content, and scene changes in videos.
+This directory contains an idiomatic C++ client library for the [Cloud Video Intelligence API][cloud-service], a service to detect objects, explicit content, and scene changes in videos.
 It also specifies the region for annotation and transcribes speech to text.